hossainrkb/company-and-employee-rel-system-frontend/README.md

-# Application form Employee - Company Management
+# Application for Employee - Company Management
 * ## This is an api based application.
 Here it is Frontend React has been used.
 * ## Features
     > Company